MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/image-ad-extension.md

 The display text of your image extension.

 The maximum length for this field is 35 characters.

-> [!IMPORTANT]
-> All clients should prepare for the availability of Multi-Image Ad Extensions.
-As soon as each customer is enabled for Multi-Image Ad Extensions ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 626) you can set the [Display Text](#displaytext) field.

 **Add:** Required
 **Update:** Required.
 If no value is set for the update, this setting is not changed.